w0006887/modules/0422/mdModule.md

 ```text
 ssh-add ~/.ssh/id_blah
 ```
-## Create a local repository
+### Create a local repository

 Create a new folder for the project.
-In a command line interface, change directory using `cd` to the folder, and execute the following command:
+In a command line interface, change the directory using `cd` to the folder, and execute the following command:

 ```bash
 git init